DLFMetadataAssessment/WebsiteDocumentation/entries/contributing-to-site.md

 	<li><a href="#otherwork">Other Workflows</a></li>
 </ul>

-<h2 id="intro">Introduction</h2>

 [**Now that you have installed all necessary dependencies, as well as configured your repositories**](installation), you are ready to begin contributing changes!

 To facilitate contributing to our website, we have provided two similar workflows:

-- The first workflow primarily avoids the command line, and is envisioned as more appropriate for those who are entirely new to Git and GitHub.
+- The first workflow primarily avoids using the command line, and is envisioned as more appropriate for those who are entirely new to Git and GitHub.

 - The second workflow employs more of the command line. *We recommend using the second workflow once you are comfortable with the command line, Git, GitHub, and the GitHub workflow.*